jsecurity101/jekyll-uno/_posts/2019-03-12-Injecting-Into-The-Hunt.markdown

 Does anything stick out?
 The parent process was Command Prompt, but moved into Powershell, how do we know this?
 Look at the command line argument.
 You can see a payload (not showing full payload) was executed, lets investigate further.

-If we move into Olaf Hartong's [Threat Hunting App](https://github.com/olafhartong/ThreatHunting), we can see these logs as well.
+If we move into Olaf Hartong's *[Threat Hunting App](https://github.com/olafhartong/ThreatHunting)*, we can see these logs as well.
 The first is going to be a raw sysmon log.
 What I want to point out is the "Destination Host" has the IP address of the box I used to perform this attack.
 This isn't in our Network - big red flag:

 ![ThreatRAW](/images/Injection-Raw-Sysmon.png)